-Naturally, one of the primary directions of future work is to perform the same study in higher dimensions to observe if the conclusions still hold.
+Naturally, one of the primary directions for future work is to perform the same study in higher dimensions to observe whether the conclusions still hold.
 While it is known that global surrogate models, such as GPs, scale poorly with dimensions, several measures already exist to scale them to high dimensions~\cite{eriksson2021high,eriksson2019scalable,li2016high,wang2016bayesian,nayebi2019framework,lizotte2008practical,renganathan2025qpots}.
-We plan on leveraging existing methods to benchmark \bo~on high-dimensional aerodynamic design optimization problems.
+We plan to leverage existing methods to benchmark \bo~on high-dimensional aerodynamic design optimization problems.
 Another direction of future work is to evaluate the use of non-stationary surrogates (e.g., deep Gaussian processes~\cite{booth2024actively, booth2025contour, rajaram2020deep,rajaram2021empirical}) for their potential to improve \bo~performance.